Boldizsarb/Devops_com619/README.md

  ```
 * Once you see the sign of: app listening at http://localhost:3000 ✓
 * The Aplication can be observed on that link.

+* youtube video explaining the work done:
+* documentation of the project